Nevuqe/nqc/contrib/libxo/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In 2001, we added an XML API to the JUNOS operating system, which is
-built on top of FreeBSD_.
+built on top of NQC_.
 Eventually this API became standardized as
 the NETCONF API (:RFC:`6241`).
 As part of this effort, we modified many
 FreeBSD utilities to emit XML, typically via a "-X" switch.
 The
 results were mixed.
 The cost of maintaining this code, updating it,